Criminal District Attorney - Definitions

 To set aside.
 Example: a court may vacate an earlier order.

 Geographic location (e.g., city or county) where an event occurred.
 A "change of venue" happens when a case is moved to a court in another county or to a court having other jurisdictional powers ... generally because the case should have been filed there originally, or for the convenience of the parties/witnesses, or because a fair trial cannot be had in the original court's location.

 Decision of a jury or a judge on the issues submitted to the court for determination.

 Person or entity who suffers direct or threatened physical, financial, or emotional harm as a result of the commission of a crime.

 Process of jury selection, generally involving the judge and attorneys asking potential jurors about their experiences and beliefs.
 The purpose is to determine if the jurors are appropriate for sitting on the case at hand, particularly their willingness to decide the case only on the evidence presented in court.
 This French term means "to speak the truth".

 Intentionally giving up a right.
 Example: a defendant waiving his right to remain silent to be interviewed by police.

 Court order authorizing an arrest or search.

-to give truthful evidence about information he/she has seen, heard or otherwise experienced.
+Person who comes to court (sometimes by subpoena) and swears under oath to give truthful evidence about information he/she has seen, heard or otherwise experienced.